-Succulent plant are available for sale online include a wide range species.
+Succulent plants are available for sale online include a wide range species.
 Some cultivars and varieties suited to growing in the garden, others are best grown in containers.

 Making great garden plants as well potted specimens and as indoor or house plants most varieties are easy to care for.
 Although they do come from a wide range of conditions generally they require excellent drainage and part to full sun.

 Trailing succulents are excellent for hanging baskets as well as for cascading over low garden walls, while creeping species make great ground cover plants.
 Propagation of succulents is from seed or from stem or leaf cuttings.